MSiam/TFSegmentation/README.md

 SkipNet | MobileNet | Yes | 62.4
 SkipNet | ShuffleNet | Yes | 59.3

 ** GFLOPs is computed on image resolution 360x640.
+However, the mIOU(s) are computed on the official image resolution required by CityScapes evaluation script 1024x2048.

 ## Usage
 ### Run